MainulDip/iOS-study/SwiftLanguageTour/oop-swift.md

 ### Setter, Getter, willset and didset:
 * get/set (getter/setter):
 * set implicit param:
-* willset and didset method to run before and after setting new values to class properties
+* willset and didset method to run before and after setting new values to class properties.

 ### Structures: